TurBoss/blt/doc/tree.rst

     to the node currently set as root.

-When specifying nodes in tree object commands, if the specifier is an integer, it is assumed to refer to the single node with that ID.
+When specifying nodes in tree object commands, if the specifier is an integer, it is assumed to refer to a single node ID.
 If the specifier is not an integer, then it refers to any node that with that tag.

 The symbol *nodeName* is used below for arguments that specify a node either by its ID or a tag that selects zero or more nodes.
 Many tree commands only operate on a single node at a time; if *nodeName* is specified in a way that names multiple items, then an error "refers to more than one node" is generated.

 You can also add one or more modifiers the a node ID or tag.
 Modifiers specify a relationship to the node.
 For example, "root->firstchild" selects the first subtree of the root node.
 The node modifiers are listed below.

 **firstchild**
    Selects the first child of the node.